A sighting of Jaguar will be a highlight of the tour Photo: Rich Hoyer

 Iguaçu Falls extension:

-Day 16: In the morning we’ll fly from Cuiaba to Iguaçu, landing on the Brazil side of the falls but crossing immediately to the Argentinian side (where the spelling changes to Iguazú), from where we’ll base most of our birding for the next days as there is better access to habitat and more impressive views of the falls than on the Brazilian side.
-After lunch at our hotel we’ll bird the hotel grounds, looking for Yellow-fronted Woodpecker, Thrush-like Wren, and our first Green-headed Tanagers.
+Day 16: In the morning we’ll fly from Cuiaba to Foz do Iguaçu, landing on the Brazil side of the falls but crossing immediately to the Argentinean side (where the spelling changes to Iguazú), from where we’ll base most of our birding for the next days as there is better access to habitat and more impressive views of the falls than on the Brazilian side.
+After arriving at our hotel we’ll bird the hotel grounds, looking for Yellow-fronted Woodpecker, Thrush-like Wren, and our first Green-headed Tanagers.
 In the evening we’ll visit the Jardín de los Picaflores, where Black Jacobin, Versicolored Emerald, Black-throated Mango, Gilded Hummingbird, Swallow-tailed Hummingbird and others will be buzzing around the feeders.
-Night in Iguazú.
+Night in Puerto Iguazú, Argentina.

 Day 17: We’ll make an early departure for the Iguazú National Park.
 Before visiting the falls themselves, we’ll bird the first hours of the day in the periphery of the park, looking for Robust Woodpecker, Spot-backed and Tufted Antshrikes, Creamy-bellied Gnatcatcher, Yellow Tyrannulet, Green-headed Tanager, and the superb Chestnut-bellied Euphonia.

 When the temperature begins to rise we’ll head toward the falls, where we’ll have our lunch.
 We’ll spend the rest of the day enjoying the falls and its refreshing spray but also the other wildlife usually seen here, such as South American Coati and Black-and-white Tegu.
-Night in Iguazú.
+Night in Porto Iguazú, Argentina.

 This tour is arranged by our American partner WINGS